 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 The purpose of this course is to provide students with an opportunity to develop a biblical basis and frame of reference for their understanding of spiritual formation.
 This will enable students to think their way through the scriptures centered on the theme of spiritual formation.
 Practical ministry application of biblical concepts about spiritual formation is an integral part of the course design.

 Course Requirements Checklist

-Discussion Boards are collaborative learning experiences.
+Discussions are collaborative learning experiences.
 The student is required to create a thread in response to the instructor provided prompt for each forum.
-Each thread must be at least 300 words and demonstrate course-related knowledge.
+Each thread must be at least 400 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 200 words.
-(MLO: A, C)
+(CLOs: A, C)

 Each student will write a major research paper for the course entitled “Research Paper: A Biblical Theology of Spiritual Formation.”
 The paper will be submitted in 8 installments.
 Students write the paper in stages in order to digest all of the reading material and other course content.
 Each installment of the paper has assigned reading and required resources like the video presentations to interact with as they develop their own emerging biblical theology of spiritual formation.
 Each installment of the paper should give sufficient evidence that the student has read, digested, and integrated required readings and course content (video presentations) with their own thoughts and additional research.
 The completed paper must be 22-29 pages and utilize at least 15 resources, including the resources required in the course.
 (CLO: D)

 Ecology of Spiritual Formation: Thinking Biblically